Institute of Museum and Library Services (IMLS), NFAH.

 Small Business Regulatory Enforcement Fairness Act of 1996

 These regulations are not major regulations as defined by section 251 of the Small Business Regulatory Enforcement Fairness Act of 1996, 5 U.S.C.
-804. They will not result in an annual effect on the economy of $100 million or more, a major increase in costs or prices, or significant adverse effects on competition, employment, investment, productivity, innovation, or Start Printed Page 22503the ability of United States-based enterprises to compete with foreign-based enterprises in domestic and export markets.
+804. They will not result in an annual effect on the economy of $100 million or more, a major increase in costs or prices, or significant adverse effects on competition, employment, Start Printed Page 9423investment, productivity, innovation, or the ability of United States-based enterprises to compete with foreign-based enterprises in domestic and export markets.

 National Environmental Policy Act of 1969

 IMLS has reviewed this action for purposes of the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C.
 4321-4347, and has determined that this action will not have a significant effect on the human environment.

 In accordance with Executive Order 12630, the rule does not have significant takings implications.
 A takings implication assessment is not required.